A comprehensive summary of facts about the origin of the novel coronavirus (SARS-CoV-2).

 F. The official “investigation” into the origin of SARS-CoV-2

-- There are two “official” groups tasked with investigating the origin of SARS-CoV-2: a group assembled by the World Health Organization and a group assembled by the science journal The Lancet.
+- There are two “official” groups tasked with investigating the origin of SARS-CoV-2: a group assembled by the WHO and a group assembled by the science journal The Lancet.

 - The Lancet Covid-19 Commission chose Ecohealth Alliance president Peter Daszak to lead the SARS-CoV-2 origin investigation.
 Although clearly not impartial, Daszak is also a member of the WHO virus origin investigation team, which had to be approved by China.

-- Moreover, a FOIA request revealed that early scientific letters claiming that a lab origin of SARS-CoV-2 was “impossible” or a “conspiracy theory” were in fact coordinated behind the scenes by none other than Ecohealth Alliance president Peter Daszak.
+- Moreover, a FOIA request revealed that early scientific letters claiming that a lab origin of SARS-CoV-2 was “extremely unlikely” or a “conspiracy theory” were in fact coordinated behind the scenes by none other than Ecohealth Alliance president Peter Daszak.

 - Another FOIA request revealed that leading virologists like Ralph Baric were well aware that a lab escape is a very real possibility, but didn’t want to discuss this publicly.
 Molecular biologist professor Richard Ebright called the WHO mission “a charade”.

 - In March 2021, former US CDC director Robert Redfield said that he believed SARS-CoV-2 came from the WIV lab: ““I do not believe this somehow came from a bat to a human and, at that moment in time, the virus () became one of the most infectious viruses that we know in humanity for human-to-human transmission.”